ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 1. The input data enabels the BPI to generate a State Synchronization and Advancement Predicate that conforms to the requirements [R141].
 2. The invoking BPI Subject's digital signature is valid, indicating that the signature can be verified with the associated public key.
 The digital signature's public key must be cryptographically tied to the unique identifier of the invoking BPI Subject.
 3. The BPI system must accept the "Update State Synchronization and Advancement Predicate" operation with the provided input data, and the signed input data must be verified as authentic.
 4. The BPI system consistently validates the digital signature, associates it with the correct BPI Subject, and generates Predicates that meet the specified requirements using different sets of input data.
-The BPI System also consistently accepts the update request when the input data adheres to the specified format and requirements and the digital signature is valid.
-Additionally, the BPI system complies with the requirement by ensuring that valid digital signatures and the associated public keys are used in the update process, and Predicates generated are conformant with the specified criteria based on the input data.
+5. The BPI System consistently accepts the update request when the input data adheres to the specified format and requirements and the digital signature is valid.
+6. The BPI system complies with the requirement by ensuring that valid digital signatures and the associated public keys are used in the update process, and Predicates generated are conformant with the specified criteria based on the input data.

 **Launch IVSM**